Council Patch Programs

 This patch program was developed by volunteers from the Girl Scout Museum at Daisy's Place to help girls understand the first century of Girl Scouting.
 It uses a “wheelie” filled with materials for earning the patch at all levels.

 Come enjoy the varying habitats at Camp Tanasi.
 Use your eyes, ears, nose, and mind to become a discoverer on our Raccoon Run trail.
 Your walk down the trail should bring you closer to the nature all around you and help you learn and remember things about the past.

 Save a Bee patch (all ages)

-New for 2017!
 This patch was developed by a local GSCSA troop!
-In the program, girls Discover new things about honey bees and how they are important in ecosystems, Connect with others to share knowledge and ideas, and Take Action by spreading the word about how to stop the decline of the honey bee population.
+In the program, girls discover new things about honey bees and how they are important in ecosystems, connect with others to share knowledge and ideas, and take action by spreading the word about how to stop the decline of the honey bee population.
 This program also has a Mentor Resource Guide.

 Secret City Heritage patch (Brownie and up)